tableau/tableau-app-msft-teams/README.md

 ![view card](/public/images/image22.png)
 ![pulse card](/public/images/image1.png)

 If you don’t have the URL for your view/metric, you can also search for the content you want to embed.
-Click on the more button (3 horizontal dots), and select the Tableau app.
+Click on the plus button (actions and apps), and select the Tableau app.

 ![message extension](/public/images/image9.png)